oatmealine/amongus-helper/README.md

 # Among Us Helper
-small little helper for among us games you can try it out here: https://thefoxbot.github.io/amongus-helper/
+small little helper for among us games you can try it out [here](https://thefoxbot.github.io/amongus-helper/)

 ## Install (Electron)
 clone the repo to a folder